 As Joey Evans, Christian Hoff is not much of a dancer, but he speaks his lines with the furtive simplicity of a method actor, and I found him very believable in the part.
 I was also impressed by Martha Plimpton’s powerful “That Terrific Rainbow” and energetic “Zip!” (another highlight of the show) in the plum comic role of Gladys Bumps.
 Jenny Fellner was also fully believable and effective as Linda English.

 I left the show that night humming the tunes (of course) and happily predicting that this revival would finally bring the long successful Broadway run the show has never had.
 The Chicago-curse moment came a week later when it was suddenly announced that Christian Hoff had injured his foot and was out of Pal Joey indefinitely.
 The part would be taken by a younger, less experienced understudy named Matthew Risch.

 Out … indefinitely for a foot injury?
 Anybody who knows anything about Broadway knows that you don’t announce that the star of a show is out indefinitely unless said star is fired.
 It didn’t make sense.
 Finally, this weekend Michael Riedel of the New York Post confirmed the obvious: Christian Hoff had been canned, apparently because the producers felt his dancing was not strong enough (though, of course, there may have been several additional reasons as well).

-Hoff really can’t tap dance -- I saw it for myself -- but who cares?
+Hoff really can’t tap dance — I saw it for myself — but who cares?
 Joey Evans is supposed to be a hack nightclub entertainer, not (hmm) Gene Kelly.
 I liked the way Hoff inhabited the role, and based on this as well as on the chemistry I saw between Hoff and Channing at the mid-November preview, I believe the producers are making a mistake in letting the actor go.
 Stockard Channing seems to hint at the same thing in this New York Times interview.
 Of course, I haven’t seen Matthew Risch’s performance yet, so I’ll have to read the reviews when the play opens on December 18 to see if the new guy is an improvement or not.
 I wish him the best.

 No matter who plays Joey, this is a great show and I highly recommend it if you’re looking for an evening’s entertainment in New York City.